samuelfchen/rda-1/README.md

 ## Contributing

-We are excited about what can be achieved using RDA, and can't wait to see if this brand-new data format can be used in your project and meet your data-exchange needs.

-You can also help us in this project by -
+You can help this project by -

 - Giving us feedback on how you use the API in your project.
 - Improving existing code, test cases, and documentation.